AlessioGalluccio/AlessioGalluccio/README.md

 I am a Platform Engineer with a focus on MLOps and Gen AI.
 - I completed a grad thesis on Generative Computer Vision ML (Normalizing Flows) for Anomaly Detection for Pirelli.
-- I am currently working on Kubernetes and Microsoft Fabric, deploying ML and Gen AI models using those platform.
+- I am currently working on Kubernetes and MCP, deploying ML and Gen AI models using those platform.